imail2pankaj/imail2pankaj/README.md

 - 👀 I’m interested in PHP, Laravel, CodeIgniter, Angular 7+, ReactJS, VueJS, NextJS, NuxtJS
 - ✨ I'm also specialized in Designing, Adobe Photoshop, AdobeXD, Figma, and Responsive Design as well
 - 🌱 I’m currently learning ReactNative
 - 📫 How to reach me ...
-Skype: imail2pankaj
+Skype: imail2pankaj, Email: imail2pankaj@gmail.com

 Contact me on my skype for further discussion about your requirement.
 <!---